googleapis/gapic-generator/README.md

 # GAPIC Generator

-GAPIC (Generated API Client) Generator is a client library code generator which auto-generates clients for both grpc-based APIs and Discovery-document-based APIs.
-Currently, the following programming languages are supported:
+The GAPIC (Generated API Client) Generator auto-generates client libraries in various programming languages for both grpc-based APIs and Discovery-document-based APIs.
+Currently, the following programming languages are supported for grpc-based APIs:

 - Java
 - Python